CollinearGroup/talk-oss-licenses/PITCHME.md

 +++

-# Why is Open Source?
+# Why Open Source?

 Note:

 * I believe it is our responsibility as professionals to have an elementary understanding of the tools we use.
-* How many have thought to themselves "Why is OSS?"
+* How many of you have thought about why you use OSS?

 +++